 To keep your setup professional, client-ready, and sanitary, always protect your padding with high-quality disposable face cradle covers.
 They provide an instant, clean barrier for every single client, save your upholstery from makeup and facial oils, and allow you to transition your workspace in seconds without slowing down your schedule.

-To ensure you don't hit any surprises after delivery, check these key specifications:
+To ensure you don't hit any surprises after delivery, check these three key specifications:

 The value of a Stronglite portable chair isn't that it tries to do everything—it's that it handles the specific demands of seated bodywork with zero fuss.
 It presents a highly professional image to corporate accounts, keeps your body in proper alignment, and stands up to the physical abuse of the road.
 If you want a lightweight travel rig, pick up the Microlite.
 If you want a lifetime clinic fortress that handles any body type on earth, invest in the Ergo Pro II.